 The production will also feature choreography by Parker Esse and musical direction by Lawrence Goldberg, set design by Eugene Lee, costume design by Judith Bowden, lighting design by Dawn Chiang, sound design by Tim Thompson, associate direction by Anita Maynard-Losh, assistant choreography by Ashley Yeater and assistant music direction by Jose Simbulan.
 Dan Pruksarnukul is the casting director.
 Susan White is the stage manager, and Jenna Henderson is the assistant stage manager.

+The Music Man features book, music and lyrics by Meredith Willson and a story by Willson and Franklin Lacey.
 "Having exhausted all 102 counties in Illinois, 'Professor' Harold Hill gives Iowa a try and soon enough convinces River City of its trouble with the 'sin and corruption' of the pool hall, trouble that can only be stopped by forming a boys’ band," according to press notes.
 "Marian the librarian suspects he’s a con man, but she begins to trust him after seeing how he’s given confidence to her shy younger brother.
 Soon, this 'Music Man' has transformed the entire town, not only turning the bickering school board into a barbershop quartet, but himself into an honest man.